Logarithmic adic spaces: some foundational results: Log adic spaces

 Let us continue with some more examples of log adic spaces.

-\begin{exam} Given any locally noetherian adic space $Y$ with trivial log structure as in Example \ref{ex-log-adic-sp-triv}, and given any finitely generated monoid $P$, by gluing the morphisms $\Spa(R\Talg{P}, R^+\Talg{P}) \to \Spa(R, R^+)$ as in Lemma \ref{lem-str-noe} over the noetherian affinoid open $\Spa(R, R^+)$ in $Y$, and by equipping $\Spa(R\Talg{P}, R^+\Talg{P})$ with the structure of a log adic space as in Definition \ref{def-P-log} and Convention \ref{conv-P-log}, we obtain a morphism $X \to Y$ of log adic spaces, which we shall denote by $Y\Talg{P} \to Y$.
-In this case, we shall also denote the log structure on $X = Y\Talg{P}$ by $P^{\log}$. \end{exam}
+\begin{exam} Given any locally noetherian adic space $Y$ with trivial log structure as in Example \ref{ex-log-adic-sp-triv}, and given any finitely generated monoid $P$, by gluing the morphisms $\Spa(R\Talg{P}, R^+\Talg{P}) \to \Spa(R, R^+)$ as in Lemma \ref{lem-str-noe} over the noetherian affinoid open $\Spa(R, R^+)$ in $Y$, where each $\Spa(R\Talg{P}, R^+\Talg{P})$ is equipped with the structure of a log adic space as in Definition \ref{def-P-log} and Convention \ref{conv-P-log}, we obtain a morphism $X \to Y$ of log adic spaces, which we shall denote by $Y\Talg{P} \to Y$.
+In this case, we shall also denote the log structure of $X = Y\Talg{P}$ by $P^{\log}$. \end{exam}

 \begin{exam} If $P$ is a toric monoid as in Definition \ref{def-monoid}\Refenum{\ref{def-monoid-tor}}, then we say that $X = \Spa(k\Talg{P}, k^+\Talg{P})$ is an \emph{affinoid toric log adic space}.
-This is a special case of Example \ref{ex-log-adic-sp-monoid} with $Y = \Spa(k, k^+)$, and is closely related to the theory of toroidal embeddings and toric varieties \Ref{see, \eg, \cite{Kempf/Knudsen/Mumford/Saint-Donat:1973-TE-1} and \cite{Fulton:1993-ITV}}.
+This is a special case of Example \ref{ex-log-adic-sp-monoid} with $Y = \Spa(k, k^+)$, and is closely related to the theory of toroidal embeddings and toric varieties \Pth{see, \eg, \cite{Kempf/Knudsen/Mumford/Saint-Donat:1973-TE-1} and \cite{Fulton:1993-ITV}}.
 Roughly speaking, such affinoid toric log adic spaces provide affinoid open subspaces of the rigid analytification of toric varieties, which are then also useful for studying local properties of more general varieties or rigid analytic varieties which are locally modeled on toric varieties.
-Note that the underlying spaces of affinoid toric log adic spaces are always normal, by \cite[\aSec 7.3.2, \aProp 8]{Bosch/Guntzer/Remmert:1984-NAA}, \cite[IV-2, 7.8.3.1]{EGA}, and \cite[\aThm 1]{Hochster:1972-itcmp} \Ref{\Refcf{} \cite[\aThm 4.1]{Kato:1994-ts}}. \end{exam}
+Note that the underlying spaces of affinoid toric log adic spaces are always normal, by \cite[\aSec 7.3.2, \aProp 8]{Bosch/Guntzer/Remmert:1984-NAA}, \cite[IV-2, 7.8.3.1]{EGA}, and \cite[\aThm 1]{Hochster:1972-itcmp} \Pth{\Refcf{} \cite[\aThm 4.1]{Kato:1994-ts}}. \end{exam}

 \begin{exam} A special case of Example \ref{ex-log-adic-sp-toric} is when $P \cong \bZ_{\geq 0}^n$ for some integer $n \geq 0$.
 In this case, we obtain